dosco/graphjin/docs/guide.md

 Without writing a line of code get an instant high-performance GraphQL API for your Ruby-on-Rails app.
 Super Graph will automatically understand your apps database and expose a secure, fast and complete GraphQL API for it.
 Built in support for Rails authentication and JWT tokens.

 ## Features
-- Support for Rails database conventions
+- Works with Rails database schemas
+- Automatically learns schemas and relationships
 - Belongs-To, One-To-Many and Many-To-Many table relationships
-- Devise, Warden encrypted and signed session cookies
-- Redis, Memcache and Cookie session stores
+- Full text search and Aggregations
+- Rails Auth supported (Redis, Memcache, Cookie)
-- JWT tokens supported from providers like Auth0
+- JWT tokens supported (Auth0, etc)
-- Generates highly optimized and fast Postgres SQL queries
+- Highly optimized and fast Postgres SQL queries
-- Customize through a simple config file
+- Configure with a simple config file
 - High performance GO codebase
 - Tiny docker image and low memory requirements